Skip to navigation Skip to content

 • verbally, or,

-• by completing a Residential Aged Care – Property details for Centrelink and DVA customers (SA485) form
+• a Residential Aged Care – Property details for Centrelink and DVA customers (SA485) form

-If documentation is required, such as a statement showing the refund of an entry contribution for a retirement village unit, the care recipient must complete an SA485.
+If documentation is required, such as a statement showing the refund of an entry contribution for a retirement village unit, the care recipient must complete an online application or the SA485.

 Care recipients in receipt of a means tested income support payment from DVA are required to complete an SA485.